Decoding Your Dog’s Growls

 Your dog gets an earful about your day, especially when there are no humans around to hear your list of daily grievances (and they are long!).
 But have you ever listened to your dog — like, really listened to them when they grumble or growl?
 Did you swear you could understand their deepest emotions and desires?
 It turns out, when your dog is growling, they are expressing their emotions — and most likely, you’ll be able to understand what they’re feeling.

 A study published in Royal Society Open Science found that humans were able to identify dogs’ growls within the context of the setting.
 When given the options of three social situations (guarding food from another dog, playing tug with a person, and being approached by a stranger), people were able to differentiate what emotion the growling dog was experiencing in that moment.
+“We found that playful growl bouts are built up from short, quickly repeated growls, while the aggressive ones were more elongated,” explained lead researcher Tamás Faragó.
+“The food guarding growls differed from the threatening growls in their formant dispersion, a parameter that gives a size impression of the vocalizing individual for the listeners.”

 People were asked to rate each growl on a sliding scale for each of the following emotions: fear, aggression, despair, happiness and playfulness.
 Overall, people correctly identified the context of 63 percent of the growls, which is significantly better than the 33 percent rate that chance predicts.
 The play growls were most readily identified, with 81 percent of them being correctly chosen.
 The food guarding growls were correctly identified 60 percent of the time, compared with 50 percent of the growls directed at strangers.
 Most of the errors in identifying these two (potentially aggressive) contexts involved confusion between the two of them, rather than with the playful context.